 11. Chiltepin Pepper (Capsicum annuum var. glabriusculum)

-The chiltepin peppers are tiny little peppers that are round or oval-shaped with colors varying from orange to red at maturity.
-These peppers grow in wild throughout much of the U.S. and Mexico.
-Chiltepin peppers are quite spicy and measure up to 100,000 Scoville Heat Units.
+The chiltepin peppers are tiny little peppers that are round or oval-shaped, with colors varying from orange to red at maturity.
+These peppers grow in the wild throughout much of the U.S. and Mexico.
+Chiltepin peppers are pretty spicy and measure up to 100,000 Scoville Heat Units.

-These peppers are often dried and crushed for spices and seasoning to bring a distinctively smoky flavor.
+These peppers are often dried and crushed for spices and seasoning to create a smoky flavor.

 Chiltepin peppers are also commonly known as Indian pepper, chiltepe, and chile tepin, as well as turkey and ‘mother of all peppers’